 If you own or operate a business, then having a clear idea of who your customer is can bring you a lot more success than you’re currently having.
-If you don’t, you could miss out on major opportunities to grow your company.
-Furthermore, your competitors will be able to swoop in and steal your customer base.
+If you don’t, you could miss out on significant opportunities to grow your company.
+Furthermore, your competitors can swoop in and steal your customer base.
 Don’t risk losing out, get started on your unique advantage in your marketplace by building robust buyer personas.

 What are B2B Buyer Personas?

 A buyer persona is a fictional representation, or character, of who your ideal customer is.
-It is something you can refer to again and again to refocus your efforts on the type of customers you want to attract and win over.
+You can refer to it repeatedly to refocus your efforts on the type of customers you want to attract and win over.